Swinhoe's pheasant: Behaviour

 Swinhoe's pheasant eats seeds, fruits, and some insects and other animal matter.
 Predators include the crested goshawk, white-bellied sea eagle, Gurney's eagle, spot-bellied eagle-owl, and the civet and badger.

 The female lays a clutch of two to six eggs, which are incubated for 25 to 28 days.
 The young can leave the nest at 2-3 days old.
 Swinhoe's pheasant is often assumed to be polygynous, as males are often seen with several females, though confirmation is lacking.

 Conservation

 This pheasant has a small population in a limited range that is shrinking due to habitat degradation.
 Logging is a problem.
 It was hunted in the past, and some populations were extirpated in the 1960s and 1970s.
 Today, its global population is estimated to be over 10,000 individuals.
 Some populations are secure within protected areas, but others may be declining.
 Alongside the Mikado pheasant and Taiwan magpie, they are sometimes unofficially considered national symbols of Taiwan, which has helped in their conservation and protection.
 In some areas, such as Dasyueshan National Forest Recreation Area, they are regularly sighted feeding along roadsides, which have become bird-watching hotspots.
-Often they are fed by bird photographers, which has considered a controversial practice by some conservationists and liable to a fine by park officials.
+Often they are fed by bird photographers, which has been considered a controversial practice by some conservationists and liable to a fine by park officials.